 Slovenia has 24 gastronomic regions, and 365 dishes and drinks typical or a certain region or town, which sounds like heaven, as you can taste one every day in a year, Slovenian Ambassador to Belgium Rado Genorio said at the ceremony, which was held at the Slovenian Permanent Representation to the EU.

 The title awarded by the International Institute of Gastronomy, Culture, Arts and Tourism (IGCAT) was accepted by Agriculture Ministry State Secretary Tanja Strniša and Eva Štravs Podlogar from the Economy Ministry.
+The project ‘Slovenia -European Region of Gastronomy 2021’ focuses on improving the quality of life.
+It encompasses opportunities for education in healthy and sustainable living and the sustainable development of gastronomy.
+Furthermore, it enhances the national promotion of cuisine and gastronomy and creates synergies with local environments and cultures.

 Portugal and Slovenia will preside over the EU in the same year when Coimbra and entire Slovenia hold the prestigious gastronomy title.
 Slovenia’s representatives believe this will present an additional opportunity to promote Slovenian cuisine.